01 Sep I know how NOT to solve the problem!

 I believe it would be great if more people shared their failures and mistakes.
 To know what does not work is extremely useful in getting the problem solved in the end.

-Let scientists publish research that did not reach the objectives and have co-workers in companies share projects that failed, and why they did.
+Let scientists publish research that did not reach the objectives and have co-workers in companies share projects that failed, and why so.